hflicka/arden2bytecode-homepage/README.md

 ## Update Workflow

+I issued all of the below commands via the Sourceforge SSH shell service.
+You must be member of the Arden2ByteCode Sourceforge project to be able to read and write to the directory `/home/project-web/arden2bytecode/`.

 To deploy this website on the Sourceforge webspace, I first compiled a recent version of Git having submodule support using:

     $ wget http://git-core.googlecode.com/files/git-<version>.tar.gz
     $ tar -xzf git-<version>.tar.gz
     $ cd git-<version>
     $ make prefix=/home/project-web/arden2bytecode/git
     $ make prefix=/home/project-web/arden2bytecode/git install

 However, if the preinstalled Git supports submodules, it is not necessary to compile Git.

 If this website repository has not been cloned yet, I do so by using:

     $ cd /home/project-web/arden2bytecode
     $ <git-binary> clone http://github.com/hflicka/arden2bytecode-homepage.git
     $ cd arden2bytecode-homepage
     $ <git-binary> submodule update --init

 These commands also initialize the submodules.
 Also, these commands are included in the update script of this website but are commented out.

 To update to a recent version of the repository and all submodules, I use:

     $ <git-binary> pull
     $ <git-binary> submodule foreach <git-binary> pull origin master